susannah-b/shiver-unpaired/README.md

 To script this kind of thing, you can just check whether the alignment of contigs to existing references exists for this sample: if not, choose a sequence to use as your reference to mapping.
 This would probably be most easily achieved by making a big look-up table before you start.
-(e.g. running the program [kraken](https://ccb.jhu.edu/software/kraken/) on the reads for each sample, one can see which of the existing references has the largest number of reads attributed to it; from experience one often obtained a non-null result even when no HIV contigs were assembled.)
+(e.g. running the program [kraken](https://ccb.jhu.edu/software/kraken/) on the reads for each sample, one can see which of the existing references has the largest number of reads attributed to it; from experience one often obtains a non-null result even when no HIV contigs were assembled.)
 For example in processing example 2, after `alignment=../AlignmentOutput/"$SID"_wRefs.fasta`, you could have
 ```bash
   if [ ! -f "$alignment" ]; then